justinmccoy/auto_model_builder_demo/README.md

   ![](doc/source/images/configure-amb.png?raw=true)

   1. **Selecting a Label Column** - The Label Column is what we would like to predict.
-In this usecase we are trying to predict if someone is at risk of heartrate failure or not.
+In this usecase we are trying to predict if someone is at risk of leaving the company.
 Looking at the data from previous steps we know there's a *HEARTRATEFAILURE* column and it's represented by a string value of *Y* or *N* for each sample.
 Select `HEARTRATEFAILURE`, as it's what we're trying to predict.
   2. **Selecting Feature Columns** - The Feature Column(s), are what fields in each sample are used to make a prediction.
 From previous steps we identified several columns in our dataset that represent different *Features* of each sample that might influence if a patient is at risk of heartrate failure.
 Here the Automatic Model Builder tool will default to selecting all columns, excluding the `Label Column` of `HEARTRATEFAILURE` to use in making a prediction.
   3. **Selecting Model Type** - The Automatic Model Builder simplifies *Classification* and *Regression* tasks, where *classification* builds a model to predict a discreate class, and *Regression* builds a model to predict a continious value.
 Since we're trying to predict either *Y* someone is at risk of heartrate failure or *N* someone is not at risk of heartrate failure we're working on a `Binary Classification` task, where the prediction can either be 0 or 1.
 Based on the `Label Column` selected, the Automatic Model Builder will have already selected `Binary Classification` for use in training.
   4. **Validation Split** - Training machine learning models is an iterative process and the data used to train a model should not be used when evaluating the accuracy of a model, as data used in training is already known and has shaped how the model formed.
 Validation of a models accuracy depends on usage of data the model has never seen before.
 This step splits up all of our data setting some asside for training, test, and eventually validation.
 A common division of this data is usually 60% Training, 20% Test, and 20% validation.
 The Automatic Model Builder has already set these defaults.